hraasch12/IdentifyFraudFromEnronEmail/README.md

 | from_messages | 0.16970094762175533 |
 | restricted_stock_deferred | 0.06549965290994214 |

-I chose to only use the top 7 features based on their score above.
+I decided to use the top 7 features based on the highest scores from above.
 Then I used min-max scalers to rescale each feature to a common range since the range of raw values veried so widely.

 Next I examined the effect of my new features by looking at the performance of several algorithms using hte original features and the new features.